-The ultimate 170 calories healthy chocolate protein mug cake that’s low carb, high protein and tastes incredible.
-My healthy keto-friendly mug cake takes a couple of minutes to prepare and cooks in under a minute!
-After baking this mug cake – this will be the only recipe you’ll need to remember.
+The ultimate 170 calories healthy chocolate protein powder mug cake that’s low carb, high protein and tastes incredible.
+This no egg protein mug cake recipe takes just a couple of minutes to prepare and cooks in under a minute!
+After baking this no egg protein mug cake – this will be the only recipe you’ll need to remember.

 Our take on this is to use Whey Protein as the core ingredient to ensure a high protein content, as well as balancing the texture with our other ingredients.

-Cocoa Powder is important to get right - given that you’ll be using such a little amount it’s worth spending a little extra for a higher quality premium product.
-Seven Mills do a fine powder, as do Naturya
+Cocoa powder is important to get right for a no egg protein powder mug cake.
+Given that you’ll be using such a little amount it’s worth spending a little extra for a higher quality premium product.
+Seven Mills do a fine powder, as do Naturya.

 I’ve tried this recipe with whole milk, semi-skimmed, and almond milk.
 If you can spare the extra calories I’d recommend whole milk – but almond milk works just as good.
 Whole milk gives it some extra volume and flavor which isn’t that bad for a total of 4 grams of sugar.

 - 30g / ¼ Cup Optimum Nutrition Whey Protein Powder

 - 5g / 1 Teaspoon Cocoa Powder

 Mix the Whey Protein, Cocoa Powder, and Baking Powder carefully in a mug with a teaspoon.

 Add the milk and keep stirring until everything has mixed and you have a nice consistency.